dnth/dnth.github.io/content/blog/deploy-icevision-hfspace.md

 Every time there is a change in any of the files, the Space will be rebuilt.

 Using the same method let's upload the sample images as well.
-After you're done uploading the repository should look like the following
+At this point the Space repository should look like the following
 {{< figure src="/images/blog/deploy-icevision-hfspace/complete_upload.png" alt="Screenshot of the Onion homepage" width=750 >}}
-Once the build completes status changes to **Running** and the Space should look like the following and is now ready to be used.
+Once the building completes, the status changes to **Running** and the Space should look like the following and is now ready to be used.

 {{< figure src="/images/blog/deploy-icevision-hfspace/screenshot_apps.png" alt="Screenshot of the Onion homepage" width=750 >}}